 When looking to bake, broil, fry or grill salmon, knowing what types of salmon to choose can be challenging.
 Here is a summary of the various species of salmon and their characteristics.
 Knowing what to look for can save you a lot of confusion and money at the grocery store.

-According to the USGS, "there are seven species of Pacific salmon.
+According to the USGS, the United States Geological Service, "there are seven species of Pacific salmon.
 Five of them occur in North American waters: chinook, coho, chum, sockeye, and pink."
 There are two other types, Masu and amago salmon, that are only found in Asia.
 There is only one species of Atlantic salmon.

 Chinook (King) Salmon